 WebM Recording tools

 I was so happy using my CloudApp for recording GIF videos, as well as MP4 videos because it’s so easy to use.
-Unfortunately, they don’t support WebM, and they haven’t indicated that they’re going to do
+Unfortunately, they don’t support WebM, and they haven’t indicated that they’re going to do it anytime soon.

 Mac users: the Kap app is the best WebM recording tool I’ve found for Mac.
 It’s open source and is maintained on a monthly basis on GitHub.